Steamopollys/Steamodded/README.md

 # Steamodded - A Balatro ModLoader

 ## Introduction

-[Provide a brief introduction about what the mod loader is and its purpose.]
+Steamodded is a mod loader and injector for the game Balatro.
+It is developed using Lua for the injected code and Python for additional tools.
+Currently, Steamodded focuses on basic mod loading and injection functionalities and does not include a modding API.

 ## Features
 [List the key features of the mod loader.]